2020–21 Hong Kong Premier League

-The 2020–21 Hong Kong Premier League (also known as the BOC Life Hong Kong Premier League for sponsorship reasons) is the seventh season of the Hong Kong Premier League, the top division of Hong Kong football.
+The 2020–21 Hong Kong Premier League (also known as the BOC Life Hong Kong Premier League for sponsorship reasons) was the 7th season of the Hong Kong Premier League, the top division of Hong Kong football.

 Effects of the 2019–20 coronavirus pandemic

 Due to the 2020 coronavirus pandemic in Hong Kong, the Hong Kong Football Association postponed the opening of the 2020–21 season.
 Later, it was announced that the season would begin on 21 November 2020.
 The league was suspended again after two rounds being played due to the third wave of coronavirus pandemic in Hong Kong.
 On 12 February 2021, the Hong Kong Leisure and Cultural Services Department approved to resume football competitions in Hong Kong after February 20 behind closed doors.
 The Senior Shied and FA Cup were cancelled, while the ongoing Sapling Cup would continue.

 Teams

 A total of eight teams contest the league, including seven sides from the 2019–20 Hong Kong Premier League and one promoted from the 2019–20 Hong Kong First Division.
 Tai Po and Yuen Long decided to self-relegate to the Hong Kong First Division due to lack of funds.
 Meanwhile, R&F decided to withdraw from the league system.